Five Most Common Mistakes New Drivers Make

 Speeding

 After months of having an instructor there to remind you to stick to the speed limit, you can’t resist pressing a bit harder on the accelerator when you’re driving on your own.
 Increased speed can reduce the control you have over your car and can impact your stopping time, putting your safety, your passenger’s safety and the safety of those in vehicles around you at risk.
-Read this guide to help you if your speeding gets you in trouble.

 Having the music too loud